 In short, our study shows that the incidence of infections in cirrhotic patients is much higher than that of their non-cirrhotic counterparts, and even higher than prior studies of cirrhotic patients suggest.
-As a large component of these infections are caused by MDR bacteria and fungal organisms, stronger empiric antibiotics and antifungals need to be considered when initially treating this immunocompromised population who may not mount appropriate immunologic responses to these pathogens.
+As a large component of these infections are caused by MDR bacteria and fungal organisms, stronger empiric antibiotics and antifungals need to be considered when initially treating this immunocompromised population who may not mount appropriate imLingiah V.A. et al: Bacterial infections in cirrhotic patients munologic responses to these pathogens.
 However, once organism sensitivities have been discovered, narrowing of antibiotic regimens needs to occur to maintain good antibiotic stewardship.